geosim/QAD/help/help_en/qad.rst

 Dimension style is a set of properties that determine the appearance of dimensions.
-These properties are stored in files with the extension .dim and are loaded at QAD startup.
-Dimension files must be saved in the folders specified by SUPPORTPATH variable or in the QAD installation folder (i.e. in windows xp "C:\\Documents and Settings\\\ *current user\\*.qgis2\\python\\plugins\\qad ").
+These properties are stored in files with the extension .dim and are loaded on QAD startup or on loading a project.
+Dimension files must be saved in the current project folder or in the QAD installation folder (i.e. in windows 8 "C:\\users\\*current user\\*.qgis2\\python\\plugins\\qad ").

 QAD stores the elements constituting a dimension in 3 different layers::